Updated Thursday 25 February 2021

-We appreciate you may some questions on the current situation and the impact this is having on our day-to-day activity.
-We hope the following FAQs can help provide answers
+We appreciate you may have some questions on the current situation and the impact this is having on our day-to-day activity.
+We hope the following FAQs can help provide answers.

 For our latest public statement see: nscd.ac.uk/blog/coronavirus-covid-19-update/

 Part of the government regulations for a safe return to campus is that we grant staff and students access to lateral flow testing.
 Students have been informed that these tests are readily available from reception, or a local chemist, or online.
 Although testing is optional we are pleased that most students still engage in this process.

 The OfS has advised that travel for students returning to university is permitted.
 Once you arrive at your term-time address you should remain there until the end of term and not travel back and forth.

 Students who are overseas should follow travel operator and UK border guidelines upon return to the UK, including isolation periods.
 In the meantime, all lessons will be made available online.

 It is important that if you opt into the testing programme you should return to term-time accommodation by Sunday 7 March.
 If you have already communicated with staff about a later return to School than this, get in touch with us to manage your return and testing nearer the time.